 Price regulation is not general practice in the Republic of Serbia, considering that the market is governed by the principles of economic liberalism.
-However, the Government of the Republic of Serbia has influence on prices of in the area of food, energy and excise goods such as tobacco products, petroleum products, alcoholic beverages and coffee.
+However, the Government of the Republic of Serbia influences prices in the area of food, energy, and excise goods such as tobacco products, petroleum products, alcoholic beverages, and coffee.